 DATEVALUE – Returns the serial value of a date

-#NUM – The inputs are numbers but are not valid dates for the date input or the type input is out of range.
-This could happen if you use a negative number for the date.
+#NUM – The inputs are numbers but are not valid dates for the date input, or the input is out of range.

-#VALUE! – The inputs are something that doesn’t convert to a number such as “The other day” or “Yester-yester-day”.
+#VALUE! – The inputs don’t convert to a number such as “The other day” or “Yester-yester-day”.

-Go to this spreadsheet for the examples of the ISOWEEKNUM function shown above that you can study and use anywhere you would like.
+Go to this linked spreadsheet for the preceding examples of the ISOWEEKNUM function shown above that you can study and use anywhere you would like.